julien-muke/aws-instance-scheduler/README.md

 All of that's happening automatically behind the scenes based on the Schedule and the Period that we set up and the Tag.
-The Lambda function is running stopping the instance and if i were to wait to the begintime in the Period of 9:00 am it would automatically get started again.
+The Lambda function is running stopping the instance and if i were to wait to the begintime in the Period of `9:00` A.M it would automatically get started again.

 This can be a great way to save you some money on evenings and weekends or just any scheduled time when you know you don't need your machine up and running.